 - the fruit of the Spirit, and

-- The group will select a spokesperson to share with the instructor their findings (Outcomes, CN-13, ACC-1, DIS-5, HOL-1)
+The group will select a spokesperson to report their discussions orally to the whole class.
+(Outcomes CN-7, CN-13, DIS-6, HOL-1)

-- Students will draw a line (or diagram or picture) of life (grace of holiness continuum) designed to teach 12-15 year olds (or adult learners in a Church of the Nazarene membership class).
+- Drawing: Students will draw a line (or diagram, picture, or Studymap) of life (grace of holiness continuum) designed to teach 12-15 year olds or adult learners in a Church of the Nazarene membership class.
 This will be an in-class exercise without notes (quiz).
+Scripture references will need to be provided for each component.
 The diagram(s) will depict the following:

-- God’s prevenient pursuing grace before coming to Christ in the initial experience of grace
+- God’s prevenient pursuing grace before a person comes to Christ in salvation.

-- The crisis (event) experience of the first work of grace in its various realities: regeneration, justification, adoption, redemption, reconciliation, initial sanctification.
-Give at least two Scripture verses (or passages) for each of these six realities of the first work of grace.
+- The crisis (event) experience of the first work of grace in its various descriptions: regeneration, justification, adoption, redemption, reconciliation, initial sanctification.
+Give at least two Scripture verses (or passages) for each of these six descriptions of the first work of grace.

 - Progressive sanctification (or growth in grace).
 Cite at least two Scriptures.

 - The crisis (event) of entire sanctification, with cleansing, entire consecration, and the witness of the Spirit, and give at least four Scripture verses (or passages)